coreeng/reusable-p2p/p2penvtool/README.md

 ## P2P Overview

-As discussed in the ADR, it was felt beneficial to provide a looser coupling between the path to production workflow and the environments that it targetted.
+As discussed in the ADR, it was felt beneficial to provide a looser coupling between the path to production workflow and the environments that it targeted.
 This allows for a greater number of use cases to be supported.

 Most noteably:

-- a logical separation between the tasks that need to be achieved to get to production and the environments that are targetted
+- a logical separation between the tasks that need to be achieved to get to production and the environments that are targeted
 - the path to production workflow can target 1 or more developer platform environments (henceforth referred to as DPLATFORMs) for a given STAGE.